Dungeons-and-Pi/Open5eToEncounter/README.md

 **Anyway to host a website**

 Currently, I use [GitHub Pages](https://pages.github.com/) for hosting this simple webapp.

+### For Spells

+Copy and paste from the "results" object without brackets.
+Double check that the json is vaild with [jsonformatter.curiousconcept.com](https://jsonformatter.curiousconcept.com/) by adding brackets.
+Supports multiple spells.

 ## Contributing